poozlehq/poozle/README.md

 </div>

 <p align="center">
-    <em>Poozle is an open-source Plaid for Ticketing SAAS tools
+    <em>Poozle is an open-source Plaid for LLMs
 </em>
 </p>

 Poozle is building an integration infrastructure for ticketing SAAS tools.
-Companies need to extract their customers' data from ticketing SAAS tools like Gtihub, Jira, Linear, Zendesk, Intercom etc. Hence in the journey companies end up building their own integration infrastructure.
+AI Companies need to extract their customers' data tools tools like Gtihub, Jira, Notion, Zendesk, Salesforce etc. Hence in the journey companies end up building their own integration infrastructure.
 Poozle provides a single API for the same that enables companies to integrate multiple of these tools at once.
 We do the hard work of integrating and smoothing them and exposing developers to a clean and unified interface.
 We aim to make it easy for companies to build new integrations.

 ## Features
 * Managed Authentication